 Do three rocket launches with A engines and use this data to determine the drag coefficient of your rocket.
+If any of the three launches seem to be much higher or lower than the others, do a fourth launch.
 Also, do three launches with B engines and compare this data to predictions based on the drag coefficient from the A engine launches.